Monica

 I made this little piece of art.
 It is randomly generated every time you refresh the page.
 You can also regenerate it however many times you want by clicking on it.
 Every art is new!

 In 2021 I ended an 8 year stint as a Senior Engineer at Google, where I worked on making music and art and all sorts of creative interactions with Machine Learning, web components and web standards, and the guts of Chromium.
 You can read a bit more about me and my past work.
-Most of my personal code is on GitHub or on Glitch.
+Most of my personal code is on GitHub.

 I am available for freelance work for prototyping, in a consulting capacity, or as a tech advisor.
 If you would like to get in touch with me about working with you, email me and we'll chat!